network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-3.md

 !!!primary

 While traditionally "router-on-a-stick" refers to a single physical interface carrying multiple tagged VLANs, in this lab `sea-mdf-r1` utilizes two physical interfaces (`Eth1` and `Eth2`) in a "multi-stick" design.
-This was done for diagram symmetry and doesn't necessarily reflect a best-practice design.
+This choice was made for visual symmetry and doesn’t necessarily reflect best-practice network design.
 !!!

 ---